• Skip to primary navigation

 • This recipe uses a mini watermelon, but you can make this with any size, just add to the amount of the other ingredients.
 And to make more than two servings (one round), cut as many thick rounds as you'd like, and again, adjust the other ingredients accordingly.

-• It's hard not to when they're in season, but be sure to choose a ripe watermelon.
-(Here are six great ways to tell is a watermelon is ripe.)
+• Be sure to choose a ripe watermelon.
+Here are six great ways to tell is a watermelon is ripe.

 Serving Suggestions